2012 United States presidential election in Arizona

 The 2012 United States presidential election in Arizona took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
-State voters chose 10 electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.
+State voters chose 11 electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.
 Prior to the election, all 17 news organizations considered this a state Romney would win, or otherwise considered as a safe red state.
-Arizona was won by Romney with a 9.03% margin.
-This is the most recent presidential election in which Arizona failed to back the national winner, and when the Democratic candidate won a presidential election without winning the state.
-Obama remains the only president to win two terms in office without carrying Arizona either time since the state's founding in 1912.
-Arizona is one of only two states that Obama lost in 2008 or 2012 that his vice president Joe Biden would go on to win in 2020, the other being Georgia.
+Arizona was won by Romney with a 9.06% margin.
+Obama is the only Democrat to ever win two terms without carrying the state at least once since the state's founding in 1912.
+Arizona is also one of only two states that voted against Obama in both 2008 and 2012 that his vice president Joe Biden would go on to win in 2020, the other being Georgia.

 Until 2020, Arizona had been won by the Republican nominee for president in every election since 1952, except when Bill Clinton narrowly carried the state over Bob Dole in 1996.
-No Democratic presidential nominee has won a majority in the state since Harry S. Truman in 1948, and the 2012 election remains the most recent presidential election in which any candidate won a majority of the vote.
-It also remains the most recent in which the state voted for the losing candidate.
+This is also the most recent time that Arizona has backed the losing candidate in a presidential election and the last time a Democrat won the presidency without winning Arizona.

-Primaries
+Primary elections

-Democratic
+Democratic primary

 Incumbent President Barack Obama won all the delegates.

-Republican
+Republican primary

 The Republican primary was a closed primary that took place on February 28, 2012.
 More than 1,130,000 registered Republican voters participated in the event, the purpose of which was to select delegates from the state to attend the Republican National Convention on behalf of candidates for the Republican presidential nomination.
 The Republican National Committee removed half of Arizona's delegate allocation because the state committee moved its Republican primary before March 6.
 Arizona therefore held a ballot to select 29 proportionally-allocated delegates.
 This election occurred the same day as the Michigan Republican primary.
 The Arizona primary was set as a winner-take-all contest, another violation of RNC delegate allocation rules, which require proportional allocation for all primaries held before April 1.
 Endorsements from 2008 primary rival and U.S. Senator John McCain and Governor Jan Brewer helped add to the prospects of a victory for Romney in Arizona.